 Who receives personal data

-Individuals who have entered into AutoPASS contracts may see toll transits charged under the contract.
-This is necessary in order to check the invoice.
-In some cases, it is therefore not the individual who transited through a toll plaza who receives details of the time and location of said transit.
+Individuals who have entered into AutoPASS contracts may see toll transits charged under the contract at My page or by contacting the toll road operator.
+In some cases, it is therefore not the individual who transited through the toll plaza who receives details of the time and location of said transit.
 For example, this applies if a car is hired or borrowed, belongs to an employer or car club, if it is a joint AutoPASS contract for several cars in the family, or the previous owner has not terminated their contract prior to selling the car.
 The vehicle may be covered by an AutoPASS contract even if the electronic toll payment tag is not fixed to the windscreen.
 You can ask one of the toll road operators if there is a contract in place for the vehicle you are using.

 The toll road operators and the Norwegian Public Roads Administration use foreign suppliers for some of this work.
 Collection of tolls from foreign-registered vehicles without electronic toll payment tags is carried out by Euro Parking Collection (EPC), who are based in the UK.
 EPC processes personal data in the country where the vehicle that was driven in Norway is registered.
 The toll road operators use foreign suppliers both within and outside the EEA for the manual identification of registration numbers if the images from the toll plaza cannot be interpreted automatically.

 Lists of valid electronic toll payment tags connected to registration numbers are sent to ferry and bridge companies outside of Norway that accept payment using AutoPASS tags.
 This applies to the Øresund Bridge, the Great Belt Bridge and the following Scandlines ferry routes: Helsingborg-Helsingør, Rødby-Puttgarden and Gedser-Rostock.